“There is no armour against chance.”

 Light Cloak ∞

-More specifically known as light cloaks these swathes of material display light bending capabilities, allowing them to act as nearly perfect optical camouflage.
+These swathes of material display light bending capabilities, allowing them to act as nearly perfect optical camouflage.
 Crafted into long cowled shrouds or form fitting outfits, when inert one side of the material is a matte black and the other is a matte and hexagonally patterned silver.
 Once the cloak is activated the silver side of the cloak bends the light that allows one to see the wearer.
 Donning the cloak makes the wearer much harder to see.
 Due to the nature of the device the wearer’s eyes must be exposed in order to see beyond the cloak and any volume filling substance such as rain, smoke, or mist reduces the devices effectiveness considerably.
 Light cloaks do not hide heat or sound, making them less useful against some creatures.

 Cloaks are widely used by the Luxi Kenvir Assassins who train to infiltrate enemy cities and encampments and wreak havoc on victims.
 The Luxi have successfully replicated a portion of the technology allowing them to make low quality cloaks with relative ease.
 Higher quality cloaks remain difficult or impossible to reproduce, making them precious artefacts.
 The Ossandrian Imperium has acquired a small number of the devices by capturing Luxi Kenvir, though they have yet to replicate the technology.